-Potential Other Benefits

-This intervention offers reduced complexity that will significantly improve patient outcomes.
+Potential Other Benefits This intervention offers reduced complexity that will significantly improve patient outcomes.
 This intervention will reduce important health disparities across racial, ethnic, gender, socio-economic, or regional categories.
 This intervention will significantly reduce caregiver or broader family burden.
 This intervention offers a novel mechanism of action or approach that will allow successful treatment of many patients for whom other available treatments have failed.
 This intervention will have a significant impact on improving return to work and/or overall productivity.
 Other important benefits or disadvantages that should have an important role in judgments of the value of this intervention.

-Potential Other Contextual Considerations

-This intervention is intended for the care of individuals with a condition of particularly high severity in terms of impact on length of life and/or quality of life.

-This intervention is intended for the care of individuals with a condition that represents a particularly high lifetime burden of illness.
+Potential Other Contextual Considerations This intervention is intended for the care of individuals with a condition of particularly high severity in terms of impact on length of life and/or quality of life.
+This intervention is intended for the care of individuals with a condition that represents a particularly high This intervention is interfaced for the care of individuals with a condition that represents a particularly right lifetime burden of illness. lifetime burden of illness. lifetime burden of illness.
+This intervention is the first to offer any improvement for patients with this condition. lifetime burden of illness.
 This intervention is the first to offer any improvement for patients with this condition.

-Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects of this intervention.

-Compared to "the comparator," there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.

-There are additional contextual considerations that should have an important role in judgments of the value of this intervention.
+Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects lifetime burden of illness.
+This intervention is the first to offer any improvement for patients with this condition.
+Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects of this intervention. lifetime burden of illness.This intervention is the first to offer any improvement for patients with this condition.Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects of this intervention.Compared to "the comparator," there is significant uncertainty about the magnitude or durability of the long-Compared to "the comparator," there is significant uncertainty about the magnitude or durability of the longlifetime burden of illness.This intervention is the first to offer any improvement for patients with this condition.Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects of this intervention.Compared to "the comparator," there is significant uncertainty about the magnitude or durability of the long- term benefits of this intervention.